Table of Contents

 • Select the target image

-• Click Manage to view details of the target image.
+• Click Manage to view the target image details.

-As shown below, the details page displays two core comprehensive metrics, and a five-pointed shape presents five detailed metrics.
+As shown in the figure, the details page includes the two core comprehensive metrics, and a pentagon displays five detailed metrics.

 detail

-When building an automated upload backend, it is recommended to call the rating interface before the actual upload.
+When building an automated upload backend, it is recommended to call the rating API before formal upload.

 • CRS AppId